A children's book review blog

 Honest reviews from a guy who has read The Very Hungry Caterpillar approximately one billion times.

-Library Lion by Michelle Knudsen — featured review
+Holes by Louis Sachar — featured review

 ⭐ Editor's Pick